Tetrode: Screen grid valve

 The screen grid tube provides much smaller control grid to anode capacitance and much greater amplification factor than a triode.
-Radio frequency amplifier circuits using triodes were prone to oscillation due to the grid to anode capacitance of the triode.<ref name=Henney6 In the screen grid tube, a grid referred to as the screen grid, shield grid or sometimes accelerating grid is inserted between the control grid and the anode.
-The screen grid provides an electrostatic shield between the control grid and the anode, reducing the capacitance between them to a very small amount.<ref name=Henney6 To reduce the influence of the anode's electric field on the cathode space charge and on the control grid, during 1915 - 1916 physicist Walter H. Schottky developed the first tubes having a grid positioned between the anode and the control grid to provide an electrostatic shield.
+Radio frequency amplifier circuits using triodes were prone to oscillation due to the grid to anode capacitance of the triode.
+In the screen grid tube, a grid referred to as the screen grid, shield grid or sometimes accelerating grid is inserted between the control grid and the anode.
+The screen grid provides an electrostatic shield between the control grid and the anode, reducing the capacitance between them to a very small amount.
+To reduce the influence of the anode's electric field on the cathode space charge and on the control grid, during 1915 – 1916 physicist Walter H. Schottky developed the first tubes having a grid positioned between the anode and the control grid to provide an electrostatic shield.
 Schottky patented these screen grid tubes in Germany in 1916 and in the U.S. in 1919.
 These tubes were produced in Germany and known as Siemens-Schottky tubes.
 In Japan, Hiroshi Ando patented improvements to the construction of the screen grid in 1919.
 During the latter half of the 1920s, Neal H. Williams and Albert Hull at General Electric, H. J. Round at MOV and Bernard Tellegen at Phillips developed improved screen grid tubes.
 These improved screen grid tubes were first marketed in 1927.

 Feedback through the anode to grid capacitance (Miller effect) of the triode could cause oscillation, especially when both anode and grid were connected to tuned resonant circuits as is usual in a radio frequency (RF) amplifier.
 For frequencies above about 100 kHz, neutralizing circuitry was necessary.
 A typical triode used for small-signal amplification had a grid to anode capacitance of 8 pF, while the corresponding figure for a typical screen grid valve was 0.025 pF.
 Neutralizing circuits were not required for a well designed screen grid tube RF amplifier stage.

-The screen grid is connected to a positive DC voltage and at AC ground as insured by a bypass capacitor to ground.<ref name=Henney6 The useful region of operation of the screen grid tube as an amplifier is limited to anode voltages greater than the screen grid voltage.
-At anode voltages greater than the screen grid voltage some electrons from the cathode will hit the screen grid, producing screen current, but most will pass through the open spaces of the screen and continue to the anode.<ref name=Henney6 As the anode voltage approaches and falls below that of the screen grid, screen current will increase as shown in the plate characteristics image.
+The screen grid is connected to a positive DC voltage and at AC ground as insured by a bypass capacitor to ground.
+The useful region of operation of the screen grid tube as an amplifier is limited to anode voltages greater than the screen grid voltage.
+At anode voltages greater than the screen grid voltage some electrons from the cathode will hit the screen grid, producing screen current, but most will pass through the open spaces of the screen and continue to the anode.
+As the anode voltage approaches and falls below that of the screen grid, screen current will increase as shown in the plate characteristics image.